mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 down the -Z axis.
 Our frustum starts 0.1 units from the front of the camera and goes to 5 units in front of the camera.
 Because in this diagram we are looking down, the field of view is affected by the aspect.
-Our canvas is twice as wide as it is tall so across view the field of view will be much wider than our specified 75 degrees which is the vertical field of view.
+Our canvas is twice as wide as it is tall so across the canvas the field of view will be much wider than our specified 75 degrees which is the vertical field of view.

 Next we make a `Scene`.
 A `Scene` in three.js is the root of a form of scene graph.